 Then went back inside and didn’t even think about again for a while.

-That is until…My preschooler refused to go outside because ” there are dead ants everywhere”.
-I thought for sure they were exaggerating, until I looked outside and saw hundreds upon hundreds of dead ants all over the patio…which just happens to be right in front of the sliding door.
+That is until…My preschooler refused to go outside because “there are dead ants everywhere”.
+I thought for sure the kid was exaggerating, until I looked outside and saw hundreds upon hundreds of dead ants all over the patio…which just happens to be right in front of the sliding door.

 At this point I figured I better grab my camera and show you all, because it is nuts that there were that many ants.
 So, here is the patio covered in ants.
 This was after the second time I had poured boiling water down their hole.